svenhalvorson/party_page/_pages/to_learn.md

 ---
-permalink: /links/
+permalink: /learning_goals/
 title: "Topics to learn"
 ---

 So I have a lot of goals and not a lot of time.
-Here's a list of things that I want to learn in the next year or so.
+Here's a list of things that I want to learn/review in the next year or so.

 * Stats (mostly review)
   - Probability